 It doesn’t mean that you won’t have an energizer when you need it.
 There are other coffee alternatives for a daily boost of energy if you don’t prefer coffee or can’t add coffee to your diet.
 Some of these coffee alternatives are also healthier compared to coffee.

 1) Matcha Tea

 Matcha tea comes from ground young tea leaves and is usually in the form of green powder.
+Studies have linked matcha green tea to a variety of health benefits, like helping to prevent heart disease, type 2 diabetes and cancer, and even encouraging weight loss.
 It’s a great coffee substitute for a daily boost of energy which has the same effect coffee does minus the jittery feeling you get in coffee.

 Matcha tea also contains caffeine and it also has L-theanine.
 L-theanine is an amino acid that helps relieve stress and relaxes people.
 It also minimizes the effects caffeine has on our bodies.

 A study about L-theanine suggests that L-theanine improves the effectiveness of certain chemotherapy drugs.

 A small dosage of L-theanine (250 mg to 400 mg) helps improve your overall sleep quality.